kailash-manasarovar/statement/docs/timeline/2023/november.md

 - I felt that being targeted at my job for being "transphobic" on top of being targeted by criminal sedating rape-gangs of Dénia is really too much for one person to cope with without any support at all.
 - And yet, I'm still here.

-!!! danger "Could Nadim and Aziv have been yet more porn-gang spies?"
+!!! danger "Could Nadim and Aziv, even Hans, have been yet more porn-gang spies?"
     - I wonder a bit about Nadim and Aziv (or whatever his name was) now.
     - It's easy to get paranoid when you're an international child rape-gang porn star of over 40 years and never knew it till very recently.
     - I did think Nadim was an industrial spy, but I now believe it's even more twisted.